 Kaplan Meier Survival Analyses are a way of comparing the survival of groups of patients.
 More information on what a Kaplan Meier analysis is can be found in this article

 To generate a KM plot, click on the column menu at the top of a column and choose 'Kaplan Meier Plot'.

-For continuous features, you will have the option of having 2 groups of samples, 3 groups of samples, or viewing the upper vs lower quartile.
+For numerical or continuous features, you will have the option of having 2 groups of samples, 3 groups of samples, or viewing the upper vs lower quartile.
 For 2 groups, we divide the samples on the median.
 For 3 groups, we divide samples into the upper third, middle third, and lower third.
 When viewing the upper vs lower quartile, note that we only include samples that are greater than (not greater than or equal to) the upper quartile, and the same for the lower quartile.

 If more than one sample has the same value, we put the samples in a group together, even if this means the groups end up being unequal in size.

 For categorical features, we only show the first 10 categories.

 For mutation features, we divide samples into those with any mutation and those without.
 To make more refined groups (e.g. samples with nonsense mutations vs those without), create your own subgroups and run a KM plot on the new column

 We remove samples with 'null' data for all plots.